-If you own a small business and are struggling to get more attention on your email campaigns, here are five tips to help you create compelling business email subject lines that are sure to increase your open rates:
+If you own a small business and are using Keap, but struggling to get more attention on your email campaigns, here are five tips to help you create compelling business email subject lines that are sure to increase your open rates:

 Get to the point

 Less is always more when it comes to email subject lines, as the rule gives you the opportunity to be as clear and concise as possible.

 Short, descriptive subject lines with 50 characters or fewer tend to perform much better than subject lines that end up truncated.
 The reader will see the email’s content summarized, leaving little room for ambiguity, yielding a better open rate.

 Brief subject lines are conducive if you’re trying to provide your customer with an update or notification about the status of their order, their latest activity on social media, or thanking them for their payment in the way of a confirmation email.